 Click here for more information on the Centralis Competition Alternate Criteria to see if you qualify.

 What if I receive my qualifying ACT/SAT test results after the December 1, 2020 registration deadline?

 If you receive verification that your most recent SAT score is now 1260 or higher, or that your ACT score is now 27 or higher, and the December 1, 2020 competition registration deadline has passed, you still can register for the scholarship competition as late as January 15, 2021, by calling the Admissions office and registering over the phone.
 You will be asked to provide confirmation of your new test score.
 If confirmation of new test score is not received, your Centralis application cannot be reviewed.

 What is the committee looking for with regards to the creative piece?

 Your goal in completing the creative piece is to distinguish yourself from the other applicants.
 This is your opportunity to introduce yourself to the review committee, as you wish, and to make your case for why you should be selected to join our University Honors community.
 There are no set guidelines for this part of the application as long as your response doesn't take up more than an 8.5 x 11 sheet of paper (one sided) and no more than 1/2 inch tall.
 No additional information will be provided to applicants reagarding this part of the application as your creativity interpretation is part of the evaluative process.

 Can I apply to be a member of the Honors Program without competing in the Centralis Competition?

-Not at this time.
-Participation in the Honors Program by first semester freshmen is only available to Centralis Scholarship winners.
-If you do not receive a Centralis Scholarship offer and want to still be part of the Honors Program you can apply to Honors at the end of your first year at CMU through the Honors Program Track II admission process.
-If admitted, Track II students begin taking Honors courses in fall 2017.
-Currently, there are no scholarships available for Track II students.
+Participation in the Honors Program of first semester freshmen is limited to Centralis Scholarship winners.
+If you do not receive a Centralis Scholarship but would still like to be part of the Honors Program you can apply to Honors at the end of your first year at CMU through the Honors Program Track II admission process.
+If admitted, Track II students begin taking Honors courses in fall 2022.